I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

-In the video they said that Grace spoke 5 languages, but she only speaks three.
-In the final analysis I decided to own their article.
+In one video they said that Grace spoke 5 languages, but, in reality, she only speaks three.
+After much thought I decided to own their article.
 YES, I am a star clown and my daughter is now working on her other two languages.
-So, in some twisted way they managed to create something for us and i am thankful for their support.
+So, in some twisted way they managed to create some objectives for us and i am thankful for their support.

-Before the article was presented on national television, it was someone I do not know from the Deutsche Wohnen and Co Enteignen group that suggested we approach THBM.
+Before the article was presented on national television, a freind suggested that we approach THBM.
 She said that they had a yard we should be able to lock down in.
-She said this on the facebook feed of someone who had shared one of my posts and I wouldn’t have seen it had I not gone looking to see who had shared my Facebook request for assitance.
+She said this on the facebook feed of someone who had shared one of my posts.
+I wouldn’t have seen it had I not gone looking to see who had shared my Facebook request for assistance.